abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/02-Enforce-GitOps-using-Azure-Policy-for-Azure-Arc-Enabled-Kubernetes.md

       --git-readonly
       ```
     - Repository URL: The forked repo name of **https://github.com/Azure/arc-k8s-demo (7)** that you are using for performing the lab.
+        > **Note:** Your URL of the forked repo should look like this _https://github.com/your-github-username/Azure/arc-k8s-demo_
     - Set the **Enable helm** option to **false (8)**.

     - **Leave the other options set to default** and then click on **Next (9)** from the bottom of the page.